 The 100-Year Certification review and submittal process continues to make progress.
-The reviews are lengthy, with an approval process that can take over two years.
+However, the reviews are very lengthy, with some taking up to five months, before comments are issued.
+The total approval process is a two to four year process.

 FEMA is working with the Council and has indicated that it didn't want to issue maps, after the Council completed its' improvements and then again after the certification process was complete.
 Therefore, FEMA isn't going to issue new maps until all of the levees have received accreditation.
 The intent is to work closely with FEMA to ensure the new maps when issued, reflect the levee improvements.
-It is currently anticipated that FEMA will be issuing new maps in 2020 or 2021.
+It is currently anticipated that FEMA will be issuing new maps in 2021 or 2022.